WORKSHOP SERIES SPRING 2026

 Location: 209 E. 16th St, NYC

 This spring, Sea Dog Theater offers two workshops designed to reawaken the artist’s sense of presence, purpose, and humanity.
-Guided by Sea Dog’s trusted collaborators — Erwin Maas and Jenn Miller Cribbs — each session invites participants to reconnect with the elemental tools of their craft — body and voice — within the beauty and belonging of the Sea Dog Theater community.
+Guided by Sea Dog’s trusted collaborators — Erwin Maas (Viewpoints) and Jenn Miller Cribbs (Voice & Presence) — these workshops invite participants to reconnect with the elemental tools of their craft — body and voice — within the beauty and belonging of the Sea Dog Theater community.

 Jenn and Erwin have acted, directed, taught, and been an integral part of Sea Dog’s story.
 They carry within them our shared aesthetic vocabulary — the language of honesty, craft, and grace — and embody the spirit of hospitality and care that has shaped Sea Dog’s mission from the very beginning.